moeffju/iron-blogger/README.md

   Run `./import-feeds.py` to try and automatically find missing feed URLs.

-4. Create the working git branch
+4. Create the ledger file

   All data is kept in a `ledger` file in git, so make sure your script has a git repo to use: